ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 ### Specification for the `components` structure (required, see `meta`/`request`/`components` above)

-* This section which contains a list of the components for the search.
+* Contains a list of the components for the search.

 * Initially supported components will be:
   * exists
-  * count
+  * counts
   * phenopackets
   * mme
   * cloud-dos